markmcgookin/iss-tracker-rpi-display/README.md

+# Forked from the original ISS Tracker Display Repo
+This fork is aimed at changing the dispaly to use the (original) 7.5" Respberry pi display

 # ISS Tracker Display

 A Raspberry Pi-powered display that tracks the International Space Station in real time.
 It renders a rotating 3D globe with the ISS position and telemetry on a 3.5" LCD, and can show a list of people currently in space.